StatistikStadtZuerich/sszvis/docs/static/intro-starterkit.md

 ### Accessors

 xAcc is short for xAccessor.
-These variables allow us to access the data points because they are being mapped to ... .
+These variables allow us to access the data points because they are being mapped to the columns in the dataset .

 ```code|lang-javascript
     var xAcc = sszvis.prop("year");